What is business insurance?

 Is business insurance a legal requirement?

-What type of business insurance do I need?
+What types of cover do I need?

 The business insurance you need is entirely dependent on what your business does and the risks it therefore faces.

 Certain business covers are popular, such as public liability insurance, which provides protection for compensation claims and legal costs relating to someone getting injured or their property damaged due to your work and professional indemnity insurance, which provides protection for compensation claims due to financial damage caused by your professional services or advice.

 An increasingly popular cover is cyber liability which protects you from a host of issues that affects the data you hold and the computers you use.
 From paying ransoms to hackers to decrypt your data or reimbursing you for lost revenue as a result of a cyberattack, cyber insurance is a great cover to add to any business, and it’s cheaper than you may think.
 Cover starts at £10.79 a month and gives you the peace of mind to operate your business in an increasingly online world.

 Other covers are a little more niche as they’re relevant to more specific business activities.
 An example is media liability insurance, which concerns things like copyright infringement, which is especially relevant to businesses posting media or advertising content - which is actually more than you may think these days, particularly with the use of social media.

 To read more, check out our in-depth guide on the types of business insurance, including questions to ask yourself to decide which is right for you.

 How much does business insurance cost?

 The cost of your business insurance will depend on the covers you need and the limit you select for each cover.
 The limit of cover is the maximum amount the insurer will pay in the event of a claim.
 Cover with Superscript starts at £5.00 a month, for public liability insurance at a limit of £2 million.
 Note that our public liability insurance includes product liability cover.